Hypothetical types of biochemistry: Arsenic as an alternative to phosphorus

-Arsenic, which is chemically similar to phosphorus, while poisonous for most life forms on Earth, is incorporated into the biochemistry of some organisms.
+While arsenic, which is chemically similar to phosphorus, is poisonous for most life forms on Earth, it is incorporated into the biochemistry of some organisms.
 Some marine algae incorporate arsenic into complex organic molecules such as arsenosugars and arsenobetaines.
 Fungi and bacteria can produce volatile methylated arsenic compounds.
 Arsenate reduction and arsenite oxidation have been observed in microbes (Chrysiogenes arsenatis).
 Additionally, some prokaryotes can use arsenate as a terminal electron acceptor during anaerobic growth and some can utilize arsenite as an electron donor to generate energy.

 It has been speculated that the earliest life forms on Earth may have used arsenic biochemistry in place of phosphorus in the structure of their DNA.
 A common objection to this scenario is that arsenate esters are so much less stable to hydrolysis than corresponding phosphate esters that arsenic is poorly suited for this function.

-The authors of a 2010 geomicrobiology study, supported in part by NASA, have postulated that a bacterium, named GFAJ-1, collected in the sediments of Mono Lake in eastern California, can employ such 'arsenic DNA' when cultured without phosphorus.
+The authors of a 2010 geomicrobiology study, supported in part by NASA, have postulated that a bacterium named GFAJ-1, collected in the sediments of Mono Lake in eastern California, can employ such 'arsenic DNA' when cultured without phosphorus.
 They proposed that the bacterium may employ high levels of poly-β-hydroxybutyrate or other means to reduce the effective concentration of water and stabilize its arsenate esters.
 This claim was heavily criticized almost immediately after publication for the perceived lack of appropriate controls.
-Science writer Carl Zimmer contacted several scientists for an assessment: "I reached out to a dozen experts ...
-Almost unanimously, they think the NASA scientists have failed to make their case".

 Other authors were unable to reproduce their results and showed that the study had issues with phosphate contamination, suggesting that the low amounts present could sustain extremophile lifeforms.

-Alternatively, it was suggested that GFAJ-1 cells grow by recycling phosphate from degraded ribosomes, rather than by replacing it with arsenate.
+The 2010 paper was retracted in 2025.

 Non-water solvents

 In addition to carbon compounds, all currently known terrestrial life also requires water as a solvent.
 This has led to discussions about whether water is the only liquid capable of filling that role.
 The idea that an extraterrestrial life-form might be based on a solvent other than water has been taken seriously in recent scientific literature by the biochemist Steven Benner, and by the astrobiological committee chaired by John A. Baross.
 Solvents discussed by the Baross committee include ammonia, sulfuric acid, formamide, hydrocarbons, and (at temperatures much lower than Earth's) liquid nitrogen, or hydrogen in the form of a supercritical fluid.

+Water as a solvent limits the forms biochemistry can take.
+For example, Steven Benner, proposes the polyelectrolyte theory of the gene that claims that for a genetic biopolymer such as DNA to function in water, it requires repeated ionic charges.
+If water is not required for life, these limits on genetic biopolymers are removed.

 Carl Sagan once described himself as both a carbon chauvinist and a water chauvinist; however, on another occasion he said that he was a carbon chauvinist but "not that much of a water chauvinist".

 He speculated on hydrocarbons, hydrofluoric acid, and ammonia as possible alternatives to water.

 Some of the properties of water that are important for life processes include: